dannychen0830/dannychen0830.github.io/research.md

 ## Research

-As mentioned before, my interest lies in stochastic things; stochastic processes and probabilistic algorithms are two of my current favorite.
-More specifically, I'm interested in studying algorithms on classical and (occasionally) quantum computers, as well as phenomena observed in biological systems (particularly neural systems).
-I have also developed a new-found appreciation for statistical mechanics and its applications in computation and modeling; having had barely any physics background, getting better at it is one of my goals for the next year or two.
-Hopefully, these tools rooted in probability theory can offer invaluable insights to some of the biggest problems.
+As mentioned before, my interest lies in stochastic things, especially applications of stochastic processes (so, biological applications, MCMC, nonparametric Bayes, etc).
+I have also developed a new-found appreciation for statistical mechanics and its applications in computation and modeling.
 Below, I have listed a few projects that I have been working on recently.

 ### Quantum-Inspired Computation